ADavidBailey/Practice-Bidding-Scenarios/Documents/Programs to Create and Maintain pbn & lin files.md

          - the chat
          - the name of the script to be executed -- a reference to the name of this very script
     # The end of the Dealer code and begining of the end of the wrapper code

+At the end of the Dealer code we specify the 2nd and 3rd parameters to the script -- the dealer and rotation...

     `,"N",true),
     Script,

+Then we define the BBOalert button...

     Button,short name,

+The BBO chat...
     --- Descriptive name for scenario
     Chat to be spit out when the BBOalert button is clicked and string is loaded into 'Dealer source' at a BBO practice table.

-    %stheNameOfThisScript%
+And, finally invoke the script -- the script that we just defined...

+    %theNameOfThisScript%

-    # The end of the wrapper code
+And, finally, the end of the wrapper code.
+Everything except the Dealer code is the wrapper.

 ## Special Programs for pbn and lin files
 When scenarios are updated or new scenarios are created, you need to update the pbn and lin files.